redsprites/Codepath-Unit-5-Data-Dashboard-Part-2/README.md

 Codepath Project Unit 6 Data Dashboard Part 2.

+## Notes:
+    Unfortunately I hit the monthly limit for the API. so I changed my original plan of the visulization to just display number of models per Brand.
 ## Installation
 To run this project locally, follow these steps:
 ``` bash